Why We (Re)Created Summit Badges

 Tens of thousands of people continue to hike Mount Timpanogos every year.
 That's a good thing—as long as they're spaced out and respect the mountain.

 Mount Timpanogos is special to me—and to many others.
 But there are many other incredible mountains to explore and experience.
-Which is why, beginning in 2024, we plan to create summit badges for other peaks along the Wasatch Front —and eventually across America.
+Which is why, beginning in 2024, we created summit badges for other peaks along the Wasatch Front and the Uintas.

 We need what the mountains offer now more than ever.
 We live in a time of overwhelming tech saturation, anxiety, depression, obesity, malaise.